Teaching English Abroad: What You Need to Know

 Teaching English – Additional Considerations

 The cost of living abroad is also a huge factor.
-Some countries have high salaries but the cost of living is more than other countries.
+Some countries have high salaries but the cost of living is more than in other countries.
 You also need to consider other benefits – housing, medical insurance, and living expenses.
 Do your research before making your final decision.

 Think About Your Working Conditions